facebook/chef-utils/README_grocery_delivery.txt

 VCS SUPPORT
 ===========
 Grocery_delivery's VCS support has been abstracted into plugable modules.
 Two plugins are distributed: git and svn.
+To choose one, in your local hook file you can define a variable called $VCS to the path to your VCS sytem.

+Note that if you need to, each VCS module also has a variable you can set to override the underlying binary that will be called.
+In the Subversion module this is $SVN, and in the Git module it's GIT.
+These default to the value of $VCS, but since the module loaded depends on this variable, and you may need to then do more interesting things, you can give $SVN/$GIT a more specific value.